Apply for a Medical Marijuana Card Online Today

 Medical Cannabis Resources & News

-A Natural Alternative for TX Residents The state of Texas has provided a list of medical conditions that they consider to be qualifying for the use of medical marijuana.
-Below you can view the list of approved medical conditions provided by the Compassionate Use Program of Texas to find out if you qualify for a…
+A Natural Alternative for UT Residents The state of Utah has provided a list of medical conditions that they consider to be qualifying for the use of medical marijuana.
+Below you can view the list of approved medical conditions provided by the Utah Department of Health to find out if you qualify for a Utah…

-A Natural Alternative for MD Residents The state of Maryland has provided a list of medical conditions that they consider to be qualifying for the use of medical marijuana.
-Below you can view the list of approved medical conditions provided by the Maryland Medical Cannabis Commission (MMCC) to find out if you qualify for a…
+A Natural Alternative for AL Residents The state of Alabama has provided a list of medical conditions that they consider to be qualifying for the use of medical marijuana for their upcoming program.
+Below you can view the list of approved medical conditions provided by the state of Alabama to find out if you qualify…

-A Natural Alternative for WV Residents The state of West Virginia has provided a list of “serious medical conditions” that they consider to be qualifying for the use of medical marijuana.
-Below you can view the list of serious medical conditions provided by the WV Office of Medical Cannabis to find out if you qualify…
+A Natural Alternative for NY Residents The state of New York has provided a list of medical conditions that they consider to be qualifying for the use of medical marijuana.
+Below you can view the list of approved medical conditions provided by the New York Department of Health to find out if you qualify for…